 Sound quality

-UNDOK offers the same multi-room features of the original app, so if you have several LIDL smart audio products you should be able to create groups of speakers and play music on several at the same time.
-In fact you can probably create groups containing any supported device, regardless of the brand or manufacturer.
+UNDOK offers the same multi-room and grouping functionality as the original app, so if you have several smart audio products supported by UNDOK or Oktiv you should be able to assign them to groups and play music on several at the same time.

 Issues and niggles

-I kept my streamer packaged for 7 years and first turned it on in 2024, so it is essentially a ‘day one’ version with software from 2018.
+I kept my streamer packaged for 7 years and first turned it on in 2024, so it is essentially a ‘day one’ version with firmware from 2017 or earlier.
 If the official app ever delivered any any firmware or software updates to improve functionality or reliability then I’m afraid I have missed out.
 However, so far it hasn’t put a foot wrong.

 One slight niggle is that it since it doesn’t include Bluetooth, (only wi-fi) and certainly doesn’t support Chromecast so I can’t connect to my Google Home (Nest) smart speaker.
 However, that’s not unique to this model – most current budget streamers don’t support both either.
 The £149 WiiM Pro does, but the £89 WiiM Mini does not.
 UNDOK has a built-in internet radio and podcast library so all I am really missing out on is voice control and a few dynamic YouTube stations.

-A question I don’t know the answer to yet is whether the streamer has an IP address that can be accessed over the network.
-I’ll keep looking – it might be interesting to see if there’s a web based control panel or any hidden settings.
+A question I don’t know the answer to yet is whether the streamer has an IP address that can be accessed over the local network.
+I’ll keep looking – it might be interesting to see if there is a web based control panel or any hidden settings.

 Other Lidl Smart Home devices